Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Arena Script 3.md

 (12) Cataclysm!"

 *A huge T-Rex is ushered into the ring*, before making a loud roar.
 The entire crowd has a "wow" moment as they begin cheering louder.
 As the T-Rex steps forward, the battle begins.*

+# Once the T-Rex is Defeated by Bloodrage

+*Holly suddenly goes wild in her bloodrage, crashing into the wall and escaping from the arena*

+What will happen next to our dear Holly?
+Find out next time in Codename Holly: Unleashed.